joeybonez/slack-nuker/README.md

 # slack-nuker
-Python bot that deletes your slack messages from the current channel
+Python bot that deletes your slack messages from the current channel.
+Uses Slack Bolt and socket mode to listen for the /nuke command.

 ## Instructions for configuration
 1. Create a Slack app using socket mode, with the following permissions